-Eloise Grills is an award-winning writer, comics artist, photographer, poet, tutor and memoir editor for Scum Magazine.
+Eloise Grills is an award-winning visual essayist, a poet, educator and memoir editor for Scum Magazine.
 She is a current Felix Meyer Scholar and was a Wheeler Centre Hot Desk Fellow in 2016.
-She recently won the 2018 Woollahra Digital Literary Prize for Nonfiction for her Scum Magazine column, Diary of a Post-Teenage Girl.
-She was a finalist for the mid-year Walkleys, and was recently shortlisted for The Lifted Brow & RMIT non/fictionLab Prize for Experimental Non-fiction (2018).
+She was recently awarded the 2018 Woollahra Digital Literary Prize for Nonfiction for her Scum Magazine column, Diary of a Post-Teenage Girl, and The Lifted Brow & RMIT non/fictionLab Prize for Experimental Non-fiction (2018).
+She was a finalist for the mid-year Walkleys, and was recently named as a finalist for the 2018 Subbed In Chapbook Prize.
 Her debut comics chapbook, Sexy Female Murderesses, will be published by Glom Press later this year.

 She has facilitated comics and zine-making workshops through Arts Access, the Stella Schools program, The Emerging Writers Festival and 100 Story Building, and is passionate about programs that support systemically disadvantaged writers and artists to find their voice.
 She works as an out-of-home-care tutor through MacKillop Family Services and as an engagement worker with ArtLife at Footscray Community Arts Centre.